I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddiarg_composerects.md

 ## Members

-`DstSubResourceIndex`

-[in] The index to the destination surface within the destination resource.

-`hDstRectDescsVB`
+`hSrcResource`

-[in] A handle to a vertex buffer that contains an array of D3DCOMPOSERECTDSTDESC structures.
-Each element in the array defines where to copy a source rectangle on the destination surface.
-For more information, see the following Remarks section.
-When the vertex buffer is created, the user-mode display driver receives the <b>TextApi</b> bit-field flag in the <b>Flags</b> member of the <a href="..\d3dukmdt\ns-d3dukmdt-_d3dddiarg_createresource.md">D3DDDIARG_CREATERESOURCE</a> structure in a call to the driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_createresource.md">CreateResource</a> function.
+[in] A handle to the source resource that contains the source surface.
+When the surface is created, the user-mode display driver receives the D3DDDIFMT_A1 (one bit per pixel) value in the <b>Format</b> member and the <b>TextApi</b> bit-field flag in the <b>Flags</b> member of the <a href="..\d3dukmdt\ns-d3dukmdt-_d3dddiarg_createresource.md">D3DDDIARG_CREATERESOURCE</a> structure in a call to the driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_createresource.md">CreateResource</a> function.
+The surface must be created as part of a texture.

+`SrcSubResourceIndex`

+[in] The index to the source surface within the source resource.

 `hDstResource`

 [in] A handle to the destination resource that contains the destination surface.
 When the surface is created, the user-mode display driver receives the D3DDDIFMT_A1 (one bit per pixel) value in the <b>Format</b> member of <a href="..\d3dukmdt\ns-d3dukmdt-_d3dddiarg_createresource.md">D3DDDIARG_CREATERESOURCE</a> in a call to the driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_createresource.md">CreateResource</a>.
 The surface must be created as part of a texture.
 The surface might have been created with the <b>TextApi</b> bit-field flag.

+`DstSubResourceIndex`

+[in] The index to the destination surface within the destination resource.

 `hSrcRectDescsVB`

 [in] A handle to a vertex buffer that contains an array of D3DCOMPOSERECTSRCDESC structures.
 Each element in the array defines a rectangle on the source surface.
 When the vertex buffer is created, the user-mode display driver receives the <b>TextApi</b> bit-field flag in the <b>Flags</b> member of the <a href="..\d3dukmdt\ns-d3dukmdt-_d3dddiarg_createresource.md">D3DDDIARG_CREATERESOURCE</a> structure in a call to the driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_createresource.md">CreateResource</a> function.

-`hSrcResource`

-[in] A handle to the source resource that contains the source surface.
-When the surface is created, the user-mode display driver receives the D3DDDIFMT_A1 (one bit per pixel) value in the <b>Format</b> member and the <b>TextApi</b> bit-field flag in the <b>Flags</b> member of the <a href="..\d3dukmdt\ns-d3dukmdt-_d3dddiarg_createresource.md">D3DDDIARG_CREATERESOURCE</a> structure in a call to the driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_createresource.md">CreateResource</a> function.
-The surface must be created as part of a texture.

 `NumRects`

 [in] The number of rectangular areas to copy, which is the number of D3DCOMPOSERECTDSTDESC structures in the vertex buffer that is identified by the <b>hDstRectDescsVB</b> member.
 Drivers should ignore calls to <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_composerects.md">ComposeRects</a> with <b>NumRects</b> set to greater than 0xFFFF.

+`hDstRectDescsVB`

+[in] A handle to a vertex buffer that contains an array of D3DCOMPOSERECTDSTDESC structures.
+Each element in the array defines where to copy a source rectangle on the destination surface.
+For more information, see the following Remarks section.
+When the vertex buffer is created, the user-mode display driver receives the <b>TextApi</b> bit-field flag in the <b>Flags</b> member of the <a href="..\d3dukmdt\ns-d3dukmdt-_d3dddiarg_createresource.md">D3DDDIARG_CREATERESOURCE</a> structure in a call to the driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_createresource.md">CreateResource</a> function.

 `Operation`